 In some cases, however, Cat Flu can become very severe.
 In breeding catteries, due to the high amount of virus load floating around from a number of infected cats – it can be a major problem.
 It can be the cause of chronic disease and even death, especially in younger kittens who do not have a well developed immune system.

-Cat Flu is a respiratory tract disease that is highly infectious.
-Symptoms can vary widely, depending on which infectious agent is present and the individual health of the affected cat or kitten, and how strong it’s immune system is.
+Cat Flu is the common umbrella name for a number of respiratory tract diseases that are highly infectious.
+Symptoms can vary widely, depending on which infectious agent is present, and the individual health of the affected cat or kitten, and how strong it’s immune system is.

 In a very healthy, mature cat and Cat Flu signs should be quite minimal and should past quickly.
-The usual symptoms of Cat Flu are any of the following:
+The usual symptoms of Cat Flu are any or all of the following:

 There can be a number of causes of cat flu.
 The most common being two of the feline Upper Respiratory Tract viruses.
 These two are the Feline Herpes Virus (FHV) and the Feline Calicivirus (FCV).
 Just to confuse you, the Feline Herpes Virus is also referred to as Feline Viral Rhinotracheitis (FVR).